trivago/gollum/docs/src/gen/consumer/proxy.rst

   When using partitioner "binary" this parameter can be set to 1,2,4 or 8 when using uint8,uint16,uint32 or uint64 length prefixes.
   By default this parameter is set to 4.

-**ascii**

-  Reads an ASCII number at a given offset until a given delimiter is found.
-Everything to the left of and including the delimiter is removed from the message.

-**binary**

-  reads a binary number at a given offset and size.
-  The number is removed from the message.

-**binary_be**

-  acts like "binary"_le but uses big endian encoding.

-**binary_le**

-  is an alias for "binary".

-**delimiter**

-  Separates messages by looking for a delimiter string.
-  The delimiter is removed from the message.

-**fixed**

-  assumes fixed size messages.